WordPress/gutenberg/docs/designers-developers/developers/README.md

 ## Meta Boxes

-**Porting PHP meta boxes to blocks or sidebar plugins is highly encouraged!**
+Porting PHP meta boxes to blocks or sidebar plugins is highly encouraged, learn how through these [meta data tutorials](/docs/designers-developers/developers/tutorials/metabox/readme.md).

-Discover how to work with [Meta Boxes](/docs/designers-developers/developers/tutorials/metabox/readme.md) in the new editor.
+See how the new editor [supports existing Meta Boxes](/docs/designers-developers/developers/backward-compatibility/meta-box.md).

 ## Theme Support